-What’s more, when you bake a dog birthday cake yourself, you have more control over the ingredients.
+When you bake a dog birthday cake yourself, you have more control over the ingredients.
 And this is great news if you have a fussy mutt, or a dog with special dietary needs!

 We’ve put together a number of recipes that you can choose from.
 Most of them have simple ingredients and don’t need expert baking skills.
 There are also lots of ideas for puppy-friendly cake decorations.

 Read on to discover easy-to-follow recipes for your dog friendly birthday cake, a rundown of the best cake mixes available and ideas for decorating your creation.

 We even cover cakes for dogs with allergies or health concerns, and the best grain free options.

 Armed with all this information, you won’t just know how to make a dog birthday cake, you’ll know how to customise a recipe, decorate it for your pooch and be the best doggy baker on the block!

 When it comes to dog safe birthday cakes, dogs are very easily satisfied customers!

 Typical recipes for cakes for dogs contain very simple ingredients that you probably have in your kitchen already.

 A tasty cake can be constructed from just flour, peanut butter, oil and an egg.
 But, of course, you can let your imagination fly and mix it up with different flavours and tastes.